1. There are many different eating disorders.

 Don’t believe me?
 Read this.

-Most eating disorders (at least in my experience) coexist with anxiety, depression, and trauma.
+Most eating disorders coexist with anxiety, depression, and trauma.
 THEY ARE SERIOUS.
-It’s a mental illness that not only affects our thought processes but also our physical healths too.
+It’s a mental illness that not only affects thought processes but one’s physical health too.

 5. There’s this weird denial phase.

-So often, the first step in recovery is actually breaking this ruthless denial cycle and accepting that there is a problem we need to address and get help for.
+In recovery, the first step often consists of breaking this ruthless denial cycle and accepting that there is a problem to address and get help for.

 6. It’s not just a normal dieting or binging phase.

 The line between what is and isn’t disordered is not always super clear.
 Many people diet and weight loss talk is literally everywhere now.

 But one factor that can indicate the presence of an eating disorder is how much mental space those “dieting/binging/lose weight” thoughts consume.
 Are they distracting you from doing what you need/want to do?
 How distressed or anxious do those thoughts make you feel?